Posted by Diarm Byrne ● 22 March 2020

 There is a range of ways in which coaches can design a package to fit different needs.
 We would recommend offering a small selection (like Gold, Silver, Bronze) and a per month or per quarter fee.
 The offering could include, for example, two video reviews and one training plan consultation per month, or one video review and one suggested exercise per week.

 Every coach will work differently and will charge different amounts for coaching.
-It is important to be able to give information quickly to a new potential client to about your pricing.
+It is important to be able to quickly give information about your pricing to a new potential client.

 7. Set parameters